+My daughter is the definition of strong-willed.
 She’s driven, opinionated, smart.
-Very much of a “I want what I want when I want it” kind of child – and, normally, she will find a way to get that thing she desires, even if we don’t give it to her ourselves.
+She is very much of an “I want what I want when I want it” kind of child – and, usually, she will find a way to get that thing she desires, even if we don’t give it to her ourselves.

 And, at the same time, we are huge fans of natural living.
 We’ve been using essential oils for the past 4 years for every aspect of our lives – physically, emotionally, mentally – you name it, we probably use oils for it.
-Because they work so well, we have also been using them on her to help her behave obediently and maturely.
+Because they work so well, we have also been using them to help her behave obediently and maturely.

 This essential oil is extremely gentle to use, even undiluted if you choose, on your child’s skin.
-We apply this oil on the bottoms of her feet, behind her ears, over her heart, and down her spine.
+We apply this oil to the bottoms of her feet, behind her ears, over her heart, and down her spine.
 We also love diffusing this oil in her room during bedtime and nap time.

 Frankincense is also a must-have oil to use with your kids.
 It consists of 9 major chemical components that are powerful in supporting restful sleep, calming and relaxing the mind, and keeping their emotions grounded during life situations.

-Vetiver is a strong-smelling essential oil, very pungent, yet woodsy.
+Vetiver is a strong-smelling essential oil, very pungent yet woodsy.
 However, it contains dozens of chemical constituents that are great for helping your child focus, pay attention in school, be obedient and respectful to authority, and calm nerves and emotions.

-Rosemary has quickly become one of my daughter’s favorite essential oils, and one that I don’t mind using on her every day.
+Rosemary has quickly become one of my daughter’s favorite essential oils and one that I don’t mind using on her every day.
 Its dozens of chemical constituents are great for supporting a good memory, clear thinking, obedient attitude, and calm demeanor.
 The clearer the thinking, the happier the kid!

-This oil is a little more intense in the way it feels to the skin, so try diluting on your child.
+This oil is a little more intense in how it feels to the skin, so try diluting on your child.
 We love applying it over her temples, the back of her neck, down her spine, on her feet, and over her heart.
 We also diffuse Rosemary at home during activities that require some mental focus.